Explore our Theoretical Cosmology research

 In recent years the ICG has been at the forefront of the development of AI algorithms for theoretical and astronomical research, providing students and postdocs with much-needed expertise in data science, a field that is expected to take on an ever bigger role in our societies.

-- Our research is funded by UK Research and Innovation, including funding from the Science and Technology Facilities Council which supports research on primordial perturbations from inflation, non-linear Einstein-Boltzmann cosmology, and testing gravity with non-linear structure, as part of a £2million consolidated grant awarded in 2019.
+Our research is funded by UK Research and Innovation, including funding from the Science and Technology Facilities Council which supports research on large stochastic perturbations from inflation and mocking the Universe in beyond-LCDM cosmologies as part of a £1.13million consolidated grant awarded in 2022.

 - In February 2021, we received £438,330 from the STFC to support Dr Johannes Noller’s Ernest Rutherford Fellowship testing and constraining gravity on cosmological scales.